Newspaper Page Text

 One of the outstanding events

-during the Xmas holidays was the
+during tiie Xmas holidays was the

 party given by Mr. and Mrs. Tho

-mas, 107 Chestnut Street, Wednes
+mas.
+107 chestnut Street, Wednes

-day night.
-Dec.
+hlay night Dec.
 30th.
 There were

 approximately fifty guests present.